-A Sit & Go tournament is an impromptu poker tournament for up to 50 players.
+A Sit & Go tournament is a poker tournament with a pre-defined number of players (varying from 2 to 120), which begins once all of its seats are filled.
 To learn how to join a Sit & Go tournaments, please see Join a Tournament, in the Getting Started section of this site.
 Members may register to a maximum of six poker tournaments and actively play in two poker tournaments at a time.

 A Sit & Go tournament commences once the predetermined number of players have registered.
 Participants will be required to buy in, upon joining the tournament.
 A Sit & Go tournament buy-in varies depending on the tournament.
 Participants will also be required to pay a tournament fee.
 Many tournaments offer rebuys and add-ons at certain points.